 In-person service learning, volunteer service, and internships are anticipated to resume, with permission and safety precautions for the fall semester.
 Semester, yearlong and short-term study abroad will remain suspended.

-The residence halls will be open for the fall semester, but will continue in a reduced, single occupant per room capacity with strict adherence to health and safety guidelines.
+The residence halls will be open for the fall semester, but will largely continue in a reduced, single occupant per room capacity with strict adherence to applicable health and safety guidelines.
+A limited number of larger rooms will be available to function as "doubles".
 The residence halls will be available to all students, but capacity may be limited.
 Additional information on fall room and board registration will be forthcoming from the Office of Housing and Residence Life.

 The Colonial States Athletic Conference (CSAC) schools’ athletic programs were permitted to resume activities in spring 2021.
 NDMU anticipates fall athletic activities will continue in accordance with NCAA and CSAC guidance.